maricrispanuyas9-ux/api_call/README.md

 MARICRIS D. PANUYAS

 API CALL PROJECT
+C

-To set up my API CALL project, I first downloaded and opened the project folder in Visual Studio Code.
+To set up my API CALL project, I first downloaded and opened the project folder in VSCoduim.
 After opening the terminal, I ran `composer install` to install all the necessary Laravel dependencies.
 Next, I copied the `.env.example` file and renamed it to `.env`, then generated the application key using the `php artisan key:generate` command.

 After that, I configured the database connection in the `.env` file.
 Since I used SQLite for this project, I created a `database.sqlite` file inside the database folder and updated the database settings.
 Once the database was ready, I ran `php artisan migrate` to create all the required tables.